 But if you want to try this out early, let me know.
 It’s almost prime time (I hope).

-The post "Inside and Outside the ds106 Assignment Bank Theme" was originally emerged from the primordial ooze and first walked on land at CogDogBlog (http://cogdogblog.com/2014/03/inside-and-outside/) on March 7, 2014.
+The post "Inside and Outside the ds106 Assignment Bank Theme" was originally scraped from the bottom of the pickel barrel at CogDogBlog (https://cogdogblog.com/2014/03/inside-and-outside/) on March 7, 2014.